Maksydenko/theory-of-algorithms/README.md

 <details>
 <summary><b>📋 Specification:</b></summary>
 The coordinates of three points of the plane are given.
-Check if they form a right triangle.
+Check if they form a new triangle.
 </details>

 ### **Lab 2.** Research of recursive algorithms